Floer field theory for coprime rank and degree: Introduction

 between these Fukaya categories given by counting holomorphic quilts with boundary and seams in spaces of central-curvature connections over $3$-bordisms $Y$ from $X_-$ to $X_+$.
 These functors satisfy a natural composition law whenever a bordism is formed by gluing bordisms $Y,Y'$ along a common boundary:

 Rather than using anti-self-duality equations, we apply a dimensional reduction.
 Thus we wish to associate to a bordism $Y$ a Lagrangian correspondence

 arising from the moduli space of central-curvature fixed-determinant connections on a bundle over $Y$.
 While such moduli spaces on an arbitrary bordism are not smooth, the moduli spaces for elementary bordisms (cylinders or handle attachments) are smooth.
 Thus a Cerf decomposition of the bordism into elementary pieces provides a sequence of Lagrangian correspondences.
 A categorification functor constructed from pseudoholomorphic quilts in \cite{Ainfty} can be used to convert each Lagrangian correspondence to a functor.
-To show independence of the composition of these functors from the choice of decomposition of the bordism we prove that Cerf moves between the decompositions are reflected by an equivalence (embedded geometric composition) between the associated Lagrangian correspondences.
+To show independence of the composition of these functors from the choice of decomposition of the bordism we prove that Cerf moves between the decompositions are reflected by an equivalence (embedded geometric composition) between the associated Lagrangian correspondences, up to a possible grading shift.
 Finally, equivalent sequences of correspondences give rise to isomorphic functors by the ``strip-shrinking'' analysis developed in \cite{ww:isom}.
 Because we need to restrict to situations in which there are no reducible connections to obtain smooth symplectic manifolds, not all the axioms of a topological field theory are satisfied.
 For instance, the surfaces must be connected, which precludes the product axiom.
 Moreover, the invariant for closed three-manifolds arising from this Floer field theory is trivial, since the moduli spaces associated to two-spheres are empty.
-However, via a connect sum construction we associate to a closed three-manifold a $\Z/4\Z$-graded quilted Floer homology group (Definition \ref{torussummed} below) which, by an unproven version of the Atiyah-Floer conjecture, should agree with a $U(r)$ instanton Floer homology of the connect sum.
+However, via a connect sum construction we associate to a closed three-manifold a relatively $\Z/4\Z$-graded quilted Floer homology group (Definition \ref{torussummed} below) which, by an unproven version of the Atiyah-Floer conjecture, should agree with a $U(r)$ instanton Floer homology of the connect sum.
+Since the preprint was first circulated other approaches and extensions have appeared in Manolescu-Woodward \cite{mw} and Cazassus \cite{caz:symp}, \cite{caz:nat} who use Floer theory in an extended moduli space, and Horton \cite{horton}, who uses traceless character varieties.
+The structure of the paper is the following.
+Precise definitions of the involved categories can be found in Section~\ref{cerfsec}, leading to a rigorous formulation of this construction framework.
+This strategy has already been applied to obtain various other gauge theoretic $2+1$ field theories.
+For example, a sequel to this paper \cite{fieldb} uses similar $U(r)$ moduli spaces to develop invariants for tangles that conjecturally correspond to Floer homology invariants arising from singular instantons developed by Kronheimer-Mrowka \cite{km:kh}.
+A first application of the results of this paper to symplectic mapping class groups of representation varieties was given by Smith \cite{sm:qu}.
+The present paper is an updated and more detailed version of a paper the authors have circulated since 2007.
+The authors have unreconciled differences over the exposition in the paper, and explain their points of view at \href{https://math.berkeley.edu/~katrin/wwpapers/}{https://math.berkeley.edu/$\sim$katrin/wwpapers/} resp. \href{http://christwoodwardmath.blogspot.com/}{http://christwoodwardmath.blogspot.com/}.
+The publication in the current form is the result of a mediation.